The Life of a Mountaineer

 7. Home is where the heart is

 For many people who love to travel, home isn’t a physical place.
 In fact, they can feel right at home in a campsite, in the trails or in the forest.
 Home isn’t the solid structure where your belongings are located.
-Instead, it is the place where one is able to find solace and a sense of belongingness, wherever that may be.
+Instead, it is the place where one is able to find solace and a sense of belonging, wherever that may be.

 8. Don’t be too hard on yourself